 Did you know that women may spend more years in menopause than in their reproductive years?
 Thankfully, there’s a lot you and your doctor can do to sustain a long, healthy, and happy life.
-Uncomfortable symptoms such as hot flashes and night sweats can be improved in a variety of ways.
-Heart disease and osteoporosis risks can be assessed and addressed.
-Preventive nutrition is actively promoted.
+Your provider can work with you to help alleviate and improve uncomfortable menopause symptoms such as hot flashes and night sweats.
+They may also address and assess your risk for heart disease and osteoporosis.
+You may also work with your doctor on improving your nutrition, which is very important to your overall wellbeing.
 And a personalized evaluation of the benefits and risks of hormone replacement therapy or other non-hormonal treatments will help you and your physician make well-informed decisions about what’s best for you.

 When Do Women Experience Menopause?

 Perimenopause begins several years before menopause as the rate of decrease in estrogen becomes more rapid.
 This is the stage when most women begin to experience symptoms and seek treatment.
 It’s important to stay up-to-date with your routine health care and talk to your physician about any concerns you may have.
-The average age for menopause, which is marked by 12 months without a period, is 51.
+The average age for menopause, which is when a female does not have a period for 12 months, is 51.

-The types and severity of symptoms can vary widely among women.
+The types and severity of menopause symptoms can vary widely among women.

 - Irregular periods